-This chapter provides the market report for Factory of the Future (FoF) Design in Romania.
+This chapter provides the market report for Factory of the Future (FoF) Design in Romania and the initiatives started in the last period in Romania in this direction.
 The analysis was provided by ULBS DigiFoF partner.
 The information provided in this section are acquired from public sources from local and government institutions of Romanian.